civl-verifier/civl-dev/civl-issues.md

-# Layer ranges for local variables

-* Enable a local variable, including parameters, to be labeled by a layer range.
-* Enhance type checking so that if x flows into y, then layer range of y is contained in that of x.

-# Allow an introduction procedure to be called at layers other than disappearing layer of enclosing procedure

-* All outputs of a call annotated by layer x must be received in variables with layer range [x,x].
-* Outputs of an introduction call can only flow into other introduction calls and assertions.

-# Implement hiding of parameters in refinement checking

-* Infer hidden parameters by examining layer ranges of parameters of procedure
-* Incorporate hiding in the refinement checking based on the CAV submission

-# Implement calls to procedures in refinement checking

-# Eliminate special treatment of skip procedures

-* Compile skip procedures as atomic action procedures that refine the skip action

-# Add support for specifying yield invariants in a CIVL file and for including them in parallel calls

-* Yield invariants, potentially invoked at different layers, should be allowed in a parallel call
-* Ordinary procedures called in a parallel call should be allowed to disappear at different layers

 # Async calls

 * Implement flow analysis to ensure that no global update happens between an async all and the next yield